Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

 Is This a Good Deal?

-However, we have to point out that this isn't that great of a deal.
+In general, though, this isn't that great of a deal.
 Why?
-There are obviously the transaction/yearly limits and the fact we've seen better prices in the past.
-The most recent offer to buy Flying Blue miles with a bonus had a price point of 1.53¢ per mile.
-That's much better than the current price to multiply Flying Blue miles.
+There are the limitations and the fact we've seen better prices in the past.
+You can routinely buy Flying Blue miles with a bonus at a cheaper price.

 If you're a little bit short on miles for an upcoming award redemption, this can be a good deal; you could buy in small increments.
-Conversely, if you were considering buying a ticket with cash, this can be a good deal if you'll spend less money buying the miles for an award than you would spend buying the ticket in cash.
+Conversely, if you were considering buying a ticket with cash, this can be a good deal if you'll spend less money buying the miles for an award than you'd pay for a ticket in cash.
 It also could be a good option if you've exhausted other sources for Flying Blue miles and know you'll redeem them at a higher value than what you pay here.

 Other Ways to Get Flying Blue Miles